ifeeltech/ifeeltech-guides/CONTENT_GUIDELINES.md

 - **Focus on being genuinely helpful** - Provide actionable insights users can implement
 - **Add real value** - Don't just restate common knowledge; offer depth and nuance
 - **Fulfill search intent** - Answer the question the user is actually asking
-- **Maintain accuracy** - Every claim, specification, and price must be verified
+- **Maintain accuracy** - Every claim, specification, and price MUST be verified through web searches
+- **Never approximate** - Use exact figures from official sources, not estimates or "around $X"
+- **Always date information** - Include "as of [Month Year]" for all pricing and time-sensitive data

 ---